hmrc/individuals-matching-api/resources/public/api/conf/P1.0/docs/match-endpoint-description.md

 <p>This resource is used to match an individual's first name, last name, date of birth and National Insurance Number (NINO) against HMRC’s records.
-A successful match will allow access to further resources within the Individuals API.</p>
+On a successful match, a matchId is returned.</p>
 <p>The following set of criteria must all be met for a successful match of the data provided, against HMRC’s records:</p>
 <table>
   <thead>